 From 1860 to almost 1940, the San Antonio Chili Queens served their chili con carne, and other specialties like homemade tortillas scorched on open flames, along with beans, tamales, enchiladas, and chile verde.
 The allure of their physical charms, matched by the bravado of their cooking skills, was so memorable, authors romanticized about them.

 There are other stories that stretch further back into time and are just as romantic.
 An old Southwestern American Indian legend, dating back to the 17th century, tells of Sister Mary Agreda of Spain.
 Likely passed to the Native Americans by Spanish missionaries that traveled across the ocean, the tale describes that the nun would go into trances for days on end, awaking to describe her missions to foreign lands, although she had never left her native Spain.
 After one of her lifeless episodes, she came to and wrote down a recipe.
-Her prophetic chili was made from stewed antelope or deer meat, mixed with chili peppers, onions, and tomatoes.
+She made her prophetic chili from stewed antelope or deer meat, mixed with chili peppers, onions, and tomatoes.
 While no written documentation of the recipe remains, the legend still lives on.

 No matter what legend or story best suits a Texas palate, the true history of Texas chili lies with the people who still cook pots of it today.
 Whether the version is Chili Queens style or cowboy style, a good bowl of red is a good bowl of red.
 Cooking keeps the tradition alive, and as long as there is chili to be had, there is history to be made.